 Family owned South Australian mushroom farm

 The spawn (funghi’s equivalent of seeds) grows in formulated compost peat moss.
 The compost contains all the nutrients the funghi will need.
+Stop by the stall for freshly picked white button mushrooms, portobello and Swiss brown mushrooms, all grown right here in SA.

 A couple of weeks later, tiny mushrooms come through the peat moss.
 The Rogers’ also recycle the spent compost as soil conditioner and garden mulch.